Preparing for Baby: Pregnancy Resources

 Throughout my first pregnancy, I was overwhelmed with the amount of information out there as well as with what items to choose for baby.
 These are some things I found helpful.
 Looking back, I wish I had read less about pregnancy and more about baby sleep, ha!
 However, I do wonder if reading about sleep problems had to be something I did in the moment as I was experiencing it.
 Either way, at least read something about baby sleep before your baby is born!
 Babies need a lot of sleep and it is helpful to know what to expect.

 On a side note, our hospital for our first son had amazing lactation consultants, and really focused on teaching us how to breastfeed while we were there.
 I’m not sure how standard this is (my second birth experience had mediocre lactation support – the consultant herself was knowledgeable and helpful but didn’t show up until I was about to be discharged) but I found it absolutely essential.
 If your hospital does not have this kind of support, I would definitely recommend taking a breastfeeding class and hiring your own lactation consultant.
 I found breastfeeding to be difficult and frustrating at first, and was so glad to have great support at the hospital.
+My third birth experience had zero lactation support, but it was a unique situation being in the middle of the pandemic in NYC.

 I also highly recommend creating an Amazon Baby Registry, as it makes it really easy for friends and family to contribute to your new little nugget and/or keep track of what you want/need for your baby!